toorajtaraz/stm32-emacs/readme.md

 8. For killing everything and releasing the st-link run:
    1. stm32-kill-gdb

-There a few other commands in stm32.el, if you are interested in them you can take a look for yourself, that file is well documented!
+There a few other commands in stm32.el, if you are interested in them you can take a look for yourself, that file is well documented.